Well-posedness and exponential stability of the inhomogeneous anisotropic incompressible Navier-Stokes equation with far-field vacuum in two-dimensional whole space: Introduction

 Now, let us turn back to the study of the inhomogeneous incompressible Navier-Stokes equation \eqref{1-ns}. {For the case $\inf_x \rho_0(x)>0$}, Kazhikov showed that there exists at least one global weak solution in the energy space \cite{Kazhikov1974}.
 It was widely discussed about the global well-posedness results with small initial data in critical spaces, see \cite{Danchin-2004,Abidi-Gui-Zhang-2011,Huang-Paicu-Zhang2013} .
 Danchin \cite{Danchin-2004} obtained the local well-posedness results with periodic boundary conditions or in the whole space.
 And the author further derived a blow-up criterion which entails global well-posedness in dimension two.
-Abidi, Gui and Zhang \cite{Abidi-Gui-Zhang-2011} investigated the large-time decay and stability to any given global smooth solutions of the 3D incompressible inhomogeneous Navier-Stokes equations.
-Huang, Paicu and Zhang in \cite{Huang-Paicu-Zhang2013} first proved the global existence of weak solutions to the system with variable viscosity.
-Furthermore, with additional regularity assumptions on the initial velocity or on the initial density, they also proved the uniqueness of such a solution. {For the case $\inf_x \rho_0(x)=0$}, this result in \cite{Kazhikov1974} was generalized to case of initial data with vacuum by Simon \cite{Simon1990}.
-For the existence of strong solution, the local-in-time well-posedness with initial density, which may vanish in a open subset of the fluid domain, was obtained by Choe and kim \cite{Choe} if the initial data satisfies some compatibility condition. {This result was generalized to the case of two-dimensional whole space \cite{Liang-2015}.} Recently, Li \cite{Lijinkai2017} established the local existence and uniqueness of strong solution in lower regular space without any compatibility condition.
+Abidi, Gui and Zhang \cite{Abidi-Gui-Zhang-2011} investigated the large-time decay and stability to any given global smooth solutions of the 3D incompressible inhomogeneous Navier-Stokes equations. {For the case $\inf_x \rho_0(x)=0$}, the result in \cite{Kazhikov1974} was generalized to the case of initial data with vacuum by Simon \cite{Simon1990}.
+For the existence of strong solution, the local-in-time well-posedness with initial density, which may vanish in a open subset of the fluid domain in dimension three, was obtained by Choe and Kim \cite{Choe} if the initial data satisfies some compatibility condition.
+Both the local and global in time well-posedness results in dimension two were obtained in \cite{Liang-2015} and \cite{Lu-Shi-Zhong}.
+Recently, Li \cite{Lijinkai2017} established the local existence and uniqueness of strong solution in lower regular space without any compatibility condition.
 Without the condition that the density is bounded away from zero, the analysis will be more complicated since the system degenerates.
-And Danchin and Mucha \cite{Danchin-2019} recently show the existence and uniqueness of the solution in 2D or 3D case with proper initial velocity and only bounded nonnegative density.
-When the {viscosity is coupled with density}, it is more difficult to investigate the well-posedness of the Navier-Stokes problems (cf.\cite{{Lions1996},{Huang-Wang2015},{He-Li-Lv2021}}). \textit{However, if we investigate the anisotropic flow, the inhomogeneous incompressible Navier-Stokes equation \eqref{1-ns} will only enjoy partial dissipative structure.
-Thus, our aim of this paper is to establish the local-in-time well-posedness theory for the inhomogeneous incompressible Navier-Stokes system \eqref{o-ns} with far-field vacuum in $\mathbb{R}^2$.} Before stating our result, we first give some notations.
+And Danchin and Mucha \cite{Danchin-2019} showed the existence and uniqueness of the solution in 2D or 3D case with proper initial velocity and only bounded nonnegative density.
+Recently, He, Li and L\"{u} \cite{He-Li-Lv2021} firstly obtained both the global existence and exponential stability of strong solutions in the three-dimensional whole space, provided that the initial velocity is suitably small in some homogeneous Sobolev space.
+The initial density may contain vacuum and even has compact support.
+It should be pointed out that this exponential decay-in-time rate is somewhat surprising since the corresponding decay-in-time rates for the strong solutions are algebraic(cf.\cite{{Abidi-Gui-Zhang-2011},{Craig-Huang-Wang-2013},{Lu-Xu-Zhong-2017}}) even for the homogeneous case (cf.\cite{{Chen-1991},{He-Xin-2001},{Kato1984},{Schonbek1995}}). \textit{However, to the best of authors' knowledge, whether the solution in dimension two will decay exponentially remains an open question}.
+When the viscosity is coupled with density, it is more difficult to investigate the well-posedness of the Navier-Stokes problems (cf.\cite{{Abidi-Zhang2015},{Lions1996},{Huang-Wang2014},{Huang-Wang2015}, {Huang-Paicu-Zhang2013},{He-Li-Lv2021}}).